For Aspiring Authors

 A better option is to find a good critique partner or critique group.
 You will learn from the opinions of other seasoned writers as they read your manuscript.
 You will also learn by reading their manuscripts and commenting on what you see as the strengths and weaknesses.

-Depending on where you are in your writing journey, you may be ready for a more professional opinion of your manuscript.
-If that’s the case, you may wish to hire a freelance editor.
+For a professional opinion of your manuscript, you may wish to hire a freelance editor.
 A copyeditor will clean up all the punctuation, usage, grammar, and spelling issues that can mark your manuscript as amateur right off the bat.
 But you’ll want to get more than just a basic copyedit, because if your story/writing isn’t strong, you will be turning in a polished copy of a poorly written manuscript.

 A mentoring-type editor is your best bet.
 Writing mentors go beyond fixing technical problems; they’ll work with you on your story arc, characterization, plot structure, overall tone, development, consistency, pace, smoothness, ease of readability, and marketability of your concept.
 They will point out where your story line gets confusing or ambiguous or where your writing needs to be tightened.
 They look for words and phrases that might be offensive to certain readers, and advise you of the legal guidelines for appropriate use and permission of any quoted material you may have.
-But hirer beware.
-Some freelance editors are very skilled and others have “hung out a shingle” without having any credentials or track record.
-Bad advice is often worse than no advice.
+They do not rewrite the story or any parts of the story for you.